Victoria Richards

 Orofacial Myology

 "My main objective as a teacher is to teach my students to the best of my ability.
 I give equal effort in teaching each of my students and I will tailor my methods to each students’ needs and learning styles.
 Eclectic styles of teaching methods will allow me to personalize lesson plans to my students.
 In lessons I will teach technique, sightreading, music theory, and musicianship.
 Incorporating these basics will allow students to grow as technical musicians and performers while also enjoying music as a blessing and gift from God.
 While I have an emphasis on classical music and technique, I want my students to enjoy what they are learning and will therefore allow them to choose some repertoire that they think they would enjoy, with my approval.
 Proper technique is often the key to being able to perform for a long time.
 I will teach my students self-awareness, listening skills, and problem-solving skills in application to their instrument.
-I want my students to learn to be able to think for themselves, to be able to feel and hear what their body is doing, and be able to adjust what they are doing so that they can healthfully use their instrument.
+I want my students to learn to be able to think for themselves, feel and hear what their body is doing and be able to adjust when necessary so that they can healthfully use their instrument.
 I believe that learning how to perform well under normal or stressful circumstances is a necessary life skill, and so I will provide opportunities for my students to perform.
 I will teach them performance basics and skills; how to recover from mistakes, performance etiquette, stage presence, and audience communication.
-Through performance opportunities, they will learn to apply these skills to the stage.
 We are commanded by God to be good stewards of the blessings He has given us.
 Since music is a blessing, we are to steward this gift for His honor and glory.
 I will strive to teach music in a manner that is pleasing to my God and that will allow my students to see music as a wonderful means of worshipping our Creator."